Machine guarding safety tips | Tech Ehs

 4. In case of a machine safeguard problem, immediately report it to your supervisor

-Machine operators should immediately report damage or safeguard failures, whose prime responsibility remains to resolve the safety issues.
+Machine operators should immediately report damage or safeguard failures, whose primary responsibility is to resolve the safety issues.
 Only when all the problems are resolved may the operation of the machinery be resumed.

 5. Lubricate machine parts without removing the safeguard

 Many machines are accessed for lubrication purposes without removing safeguards, via oil reservoirs that might be located outside the guard.
-If access is not possible with the safeguards still on, the machine must first be switched off and locked out, before one removes the guards.
+If access is not possible with the safeguards still in place, the machine must first be switched off and locked out before the guards are removed.

 6. Remove machine safeguards after lock-out/tag-out

-If safeguards are removed for any reason, such as maintenance or replacement, it must be done after lock-out, tag-out, or isolation of the equipment.
-It applies also to all machine maintenance, whether scheduled or reactive.
+If safeguards are removed for any reason, such as maintenance or replacement, it must be done after the equipment has been locked out, tagged out, or isolated.
+It also applies to all machine maintenance, whether scheduled or reactive.

 7. Avoid creating new safety hazards, e.g. new pinch points, or object falling into a machine’s moving parts